 - For unemployed persons: It could work if you could show them a job offer, or if applicable, documents showing any of your real estate property here in the Philippines.
 For proof of financial credibility, you can provide copies of credit cards, bank certificates, or bank statements in the last six (6) months.

 - Travel Insurance

 With a coverage of 30,000 Euros, should be valid to all Schengen countries, and should be valid for the entire duration of stay.
 IF you’re going to purchase locally, the Embassy of Belgium only accepts the insurance policies of the following Philippine Insurance companies.
-(Just visit their website by clicking the links below, and then email them to start your inquiry.
-Don’t take insurance who have reimbursement basis because the Embassy of Belgium only accepts CASHLESS settlements.)
+(Just visit their website by clicking the links below, and then email them to start your inquiry.)

 - Chubb (formerly known as ACE Secure)